TheSimPill/ViolationTool/notes.md

 CURRENT PROBLEM:
     Also want to see if how I save pages is giving none type errors.
 GOnna try changing bs(xxx, parser) to bs(xxx)

+Found a bug when I convert severities, fixed it